Gershom Bulkeley: Early life, family and education

 He was born in Cambridge, Massachusetts to Reverend Peter Bulkeley and Grace Chetwoode Bulkeley.
 His father Peter Bulkeley was a graduate of St. John's College, Cambridge; and a founder of Concord, Massachusetts, as well as the first minister in the community.
 The family were Puritan.

 Gershom Bulkeley was an early graduate of Harvard University, receiving his bachelor's degree in 1655 and possibly his master's degree in 1658.

 Career

 In 1661, Gershom Bulkeley became the minister of the Congregational church in New London, Connecticut, where he served for about five years.
 He then became minister of the Congregational church in the town of Wethersfield, Connecticut where he served until 1677.
 He left the ministry and practiced as a physician in Glastonbury.

-During the period of the Connecticut Witch Trials, which predate the more famous Salem Witch Trials, Bulkeley expressed considerable scepticism about the evidence, saying that he had heard nothing of any weight to convince him that anyone was guilty of witchcraft.
+During the period of the Connecticut Witch Trials, which predate the more famous Salem Witch Trials, Bulkeley expressed considerable skepticism about the evidence, saying that he had heard nothing of any weight to convince him that anyone was guilty of witchcraft.
 In particular, he argued that Mercy Disborough, one of the only two women accused in Connecticut who actually stood trial for witchcraft, was the victim of the malice of her neighbours.
 Mercy was found guilty and sentenced to death but received a reprieve.
 She was set free and died sometime after 1709.